fhoekstra/thread_switcher/README.md

 open settings.py with a text editor and edit the necessary settings in the ###.

 You have to close and restart the tool for the changes to take effect.

+## NOTE ABOUT NEW VERSION AS OF March 2021:

+The core now loads a full physical core, which for most of you, notably those running 5600X, 5800X, 5900X or 5950X CPU's, will be 2 threads.
+So make sure to run prime95 with at least 2 threads now when using this tool, **NOT SINGLE-THREADED**, for maximum stress on a single physical CPU core.

 ## Compatibility